eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@search_google` Search Google for real-time information or latest updates when LLM lacks information

 `@search_google_news` Search Google the latest news with given keywords (Requirements: 'keywords')

+`@search_memory` Recall memories of important conversation snippets that we had in the past.
+(Requirements: 'query')

 `@search_searxng` Perform online searches to obtain the latest and most up-to-date, real-time information